What is Wi-Fi security?

 - Unauthorized access.
 Weak Wi-Fi passwords can be cracked by hackers using specialized tools to gain access to your Wi-Fi network without authorization, opening the door to cyberattacks on network devices.
 Hackers are always on the lookout for poorly protected networks, using methods like wardriving to find potential targets.

 - Eavesdropping.
-Bad actors can track your online activity and obtain your login credentials, personal information, or bank account information by intercepting your Wi-Fi network traffic.
+Bad actors can monitor your online traffic and obtain your login credentials, personal information, or bank account information by intercepting your Wi-Fi network traffic.
 Hackers frequently employ methods like packet sniffing or other malicious equipment made for listening in on their targets.

 - Man-in-the-middle attacks.
-In this kind of cyberattack, a hacker eavesdrops on network traffic between devices, potentially resulting in data theft, destruction, or alteration.
+In this kind of cyberattack, a hacker intercepts and modifies network traffic between devices, potentially resulting in data theft, destruction, or alteration.

 - Evil twin attack.
-Hackers create fake Wi-Fi access points that imitate legitimate networks and trick users into connecting.
-This way, attackers intercept network traffic and initiate cyberattacks on the network devices.
+Hackers create fake Wi-Fi access points that imitate legitimate networks to trick users into connecting.
+Attackers then intercept network traffic from the connected devices and initiate cyberattacks against them.

 - Malware and viruses.
 Cybercriminals often use Wi-Fi networks as a gateway for malware and viruses.
 Once a device on a network is infected, it can spread to other devices and jeopardize other devices on a network.

 - IoT device vulnerabilities.
-Home devices like smart TVs, thermostats, and CCTV cameras are connected to one network.
+Home devices like smart TVs, thermostats, and CCTV cameras are often connected to the same network.
 If any of these devices gets compromised, the malware may spread to other devices and provide access to your sensitive data for unauthorized individuals.

 - WPS vulnerabilities.
 Wi-Fi Protected Setup (WPS) simplifies Wi-Fi connections.
-However, bad actors may attempt to exploit WPS vulnerabilities, and if they’re lucky, your network and its devices are under threat.
+However, bad actors may attempt to exploit WPS vulnerabilities — and if they’re lucky, your network and its devices are at risk.

 - Weak encryption.
-Using outdated encryption protocols, such as WEP, creates the perfect opportunity for hackers to decrypt network traffic and gain unauthorized access to sensitive data.
+Using outdated encryption protocols such as WEP creates a perfect opportunity for hackers to decrypt network traffic and gain unauthorized access to sensitive data.

 - Physical attacks.
 If a hacker manages to access your router physically, they may reset or configure it to gain control over the network and compromise its security.

 - Social engineering.
-Attackers often use social engineering techniques to trick users into giving out personal information through phishing emails or phone calls.
+Attackers often use social engineering techniques (like phishing emails or fake phone calls) to trick users into giving out sensitive information, including their Wi-Fi credentials.

 - DoS attacks.
 Attackers may flood the Wi-Fi network with requests, causing it to be unavailable and disrupting network activity.